GU-HSI/Federated-PEFT-MEDHSIC/README.md

-# Federated Parameter-Efficient Adaptation of Foundation Model for Privacy-Preserving Medical Hyperspectral Image Classification
+# Federated Parameter-efficient Learning with Abundance-space Diffusion for Privacy Preserving Medical Hyperspectral Image Analysis
-Pytorch implementation code for the method described in the paper "Federated Parameter-Efficient Adaptation of Foundation Model for Privacy-Preserving Medical Hyperspectral Image Classification" under review at MICCAI 2026
+Pytorch implementation code for the method described in the paper "Federated Parameter-efficient Learning with Abundance-space Diffusion for Privacy Preserving Medical Hyperspectral Image Analysis" under review at MICCAI 2026